JaXRTS/jaxrts/doc/source/usage.rst

 =====

 In this section we (very briefly) introduce XRTS and the key concepts of jaxrts.
-We provide a guide on how to setup a first simulation.
-This can be the starting point for your only compulations, as models can be easily swapped and :py:class:`jaxrts.plasmastate.PlasmaState` and :py:class:`jaxrts.setup.Setup` objects extended and modified.
+We provide a guide on how to set up a first simulation.
+This can be the starting point for your only computations, as models can be easily swapped and :py:class:`jaxrts.plasmastate.PlasmaState` and :py:class:`jaxrts.setup.Setup` objects extended and modified.